Skip to content

 YouTube is bursting at the seams!

 It is easier than ever to produce and distribute your own videos.
 Every minute, more than 300 hours of videos are uploaded to YouTube.
 Is this gigantic amount still manageable?
-No. The video platform has become too big to continue to exist smoothly.
+No. The video platform has become too big to continue to exist without problems.
 By Nuno Blijboom There is no better source for cat videos, bullying vloggers and gaming youngsters

 NRC in error: Daan Roosegaarde is not a thief because Ger van Elk is not unique